CDAT/cdat-old-site/vcs/vcs-4.md

   * xvsyobject - The XvsY graphics method displays a line plot from two 1D data arrays, that is X(t) and Y(t), where `t' represents the 1D coordinate values.
 Its class symbol or alias is "GXY".
   * xyvsyobject - The Xyvsy graphics method displays a line plot from a 1D data array, i.e. a plot of X(y) where `y' represents the 1D coordinate values.
 Its class symbol or alias is "GXy".
   * Yxvsxobject - The Yxvsx graphics method displays a line plot from a 1D data array, i.e. a plot of Y(x) where `x' represents the 1D coordinate values.
 Its class symbol or alias is "GYx".
+  * 3dscalarobject - The 3dscalar graphics method displays an interactive 3D plot of a 4-dimensional (x,y,z,t) data array.
+Its class symbol or alias is "3d_scalar".
+  * 3dvectorobject - The 3dvector graphics method displays an interactive 3D plot of a 4-dimensional (x,y,z,t) vector field.
+Its class symbol or alias is "3d_vector".

 ######  Picture Template Object